wag-sv/reactboard-client/Readme.md

 Developed by students of Web Development, where they put their acquired skills in the course in practice of Front-end and Back-end.!

-## Signup now!
+## Start!

-- Enter the App and start managing your tasks now [Click Here](https://reactboard-front.netlify.app)!
+- Start managing your tasks now [Click Here](https://reactboard-front.netlify.app)!

 ## Contribution

-This is a free software, feel free to contribute in any way you want
+This is a free software, feel free to contribute in any way you want.

 ## Slides